A new message on coronavirus in hard-hit areas: Don’t get tested

-Health officials in New York, California and other hard-hit parts of the country are restricting coronavirus testing to health care workers and people who are hospitalized, saying the battle to contain the virus is lost and we are moving into a new phase of the pandemic response.
+Health officials in New York, California and other hard-hit parts of the country are restricting coronavirus testing to health care workers and people who are hospitalized, saying the battle to contain the virus is lost and the country is moving into a new phase of the pandemic response.

 As cases spike sharply in those places, they are hunkering down for an onslaught, and directing scarce resources where they are needed most to save people’s lives.
 Instead of encouraging broad testing of the public, they’re focused on conserving masks, ventilators, intensive care beds – and on getting still-limited tests to health care workers and the most vulnerable.
-The shift in tone and strategy – coming after weeks of clamoring for greater testing capacity – signals another tipping point in the U.S. response to the virus, a change other states are likely to embrace as disease counts climb.
+The shift is further evidence that rising levels of infection and illness have begun to overwhelm the health care system.

-Health officials’ message to the public is to stay home and practice social distancing.
-Some go so far as to warn that widespread testing at this point could threaten the U.S. response by burning through precious supplies just as a tidal wave of sick people descend on the system – a message at odds with administration announcements that millions of test kits are finally becoming available.
+Health officials are struggling with a complicated message: More people can get tested, but those with mild symptoms should stay home and practice social distancing.
+Some go so far as to warn that widespread testing at this point could threaten the U.S. response by burning through precious supplies just as a tidal wave of sick people descend on the system.

 “In a universe where masks and gowns are starting to become scarce, every time we test someone who doesn’t need one, we’re taking that mask and gown away from someone in the intensive care unit,” said Demetre Daskalakis, deputy commissioner for the Division of Disease Control of the New York City Department of Health and Mental Hygiene.